ngds/ADEPT_frontend/README.md

 TBD

 ## CyVerse
 We want to let users interact with their test-set data easily using pre-made RStudio and Jupyter Notebooks (a separate aspect of ADEPT from the front-end).
 We can automatically write/read/edit data in their CyVerse users directory using the CyVerse API https://learning.cyverse.org/projects/data_store_guide/en/latest/step2.html.

+The read capability may be useful for us as well if we want BYOD documents to be uploaded through CyVerse in some way and *then* posted to UW.

 ## Special Considerations